Skip to main content

 • disk — Type of disk for data storage.

 • key — The key for encryption and decryption.
 Type: Uint64.
 You can use key_hex parameter to encode the key in hexadecimal form.
-You can specify multiple keys using the id attribute (see example above).
+You can specify multiple keys using the id attribute (see example below).

 Optional parameters: